 What Local Benefit?

-We are often told that this will help local jobs and that we won’t export our money to oil producers.
-Rarely is it mentioned that the majority of our electricity comes from outside of Vermont and the single largest provider of power (Hydro Quebec) is from Canada.
-The Quebec energy conglomerate that owns 100% of the natural gas pipeline in Vermont and sells electricity to 4 out of every 5 homes in Vermont is a FOR-PROFIT corporation that sends its profits back to its shareholders in Canada.
-Meanwhile, the local home energy companies that provide thousands of local jobs in Vermont and pay millions in taxes are being targeted for removal by this carbon tax scheme.
+The pro-tax lobby claims a carbon tax will create local jobs by keeping our energy dollars local.
+Rarely is it mentioned that the majority of our electricity comes from outside of Vermont and the single largest provider of power is from Canada.
+Meanwhile, the Vermont Carbon Tax seeks to eliminate the local home energy companies that provide thousands of local jobs and pay millions in taxes right here in Vermont.

 What about the roads?

-It sounds obvious — but needs to be stated.
+While it is obvious, it still needs to be stated.
 Any energy intensive company in Vermont will have to consider whether to relocate to a state that does not have a tax on motor, process and heating fuels.
-Some of these carbon tax plans would make liquid fuels 25% to 50% more expensive.
-For those business owners considering moving to Vermont, even this conversation of a possible carbon tax puts us at the bottom of the list.
-And while those sitting in the corner office on Lake Street in Burlington might be ambivelant to these costs, in rural Vermont we need that economic development, jobs, and property tax revenue to sustain our way of life.
+Some carbon tax proposals would make liquid fuels 25% to 50% more expensive than neighboring states.
+Business owners who are considering moving into or out of Vermont would have to consider the increased energy costs as part of the cost of doing business.

 How much will it cost to police the river?

 Half the population of Vermont lives near the border of New Hampshire, Massachusetts, or New York.
 There are hundreds of ways to cross over.
-Raising the cost of energy purchased in the our state will only provide an economic advantage to our neighbors, convincing businesses to move out of here as Vermonters to fill up over there.
-According surveys by the National Association of Convenience Stores (NACS), three in five (63%) consumers say they would drive five minutes out of their way to save 5 cents per gallon.
+According to a survey by the National Association of Convenience Stores (NACS), three in five (63%) consumers say they would drive five minutes out of their way to save 5 cents per gallon.
 Is there any doubt that Vermonters will cross over to save 40-cents per gallon?
-Our bridges will be worn down with all the traffic….but there won’t be any money to replace them because the excise taxes will be collected in Concord— not Montpelier.
-And what will stop people crossing back over into Vermont with trucks loaded with skid tanks of diesel, SUVs with 20 gallon jerry cans of kerosene, and cars with propane tanks.
+Our bridges will be worn down with all the traffic, only there won’t be money to replace them because the excise taxes will be collected in Concord— not Montpelier.
+And what will stop people from crossing back over into Vermont with trucks loaded with skid tanks of diesel, SUVs with 20 gallon jerry cans of kerosene, and cars with propane tanks.
 Out of economic necessity, there will be widespread carbon tax avoidance.
 Vermonters who are living on the margins will figure out a way to keep their homes warm.
 But it won’t be safe.

 So what is being done about reducing fuel consumption?

 Plenty.
-Vermont is unique in that it REQUIRES electric utilities to reduce liquid fuels used for transportation and heating among their customers (as per the 2015 Vermont Energy Act).
+Vermont REQUIRES electric utilities to reduce fossil fuels used for transportation and heating among their customers (as per the 2015 Vermont Energy Act).
 Most utilities are complying with the Tier 3 mandate by incentivizing electric heat pumps and electric cars.
-There is a real sense of purpose amongst the anti-fuel lobby do to something new and bold every year.
+There is a real sense of purpose amongst the anti-fuel lobby that something new must be done every year.
 But there is little patience to allow existing programs to develop.

 A carbon tax is a regressive scheme to harm those who choose to live outside of Burlington.
 Raising the cost of living in a cold, rural state is not a solution to anything but economic ruin.